 Your metabolism will speed up in direct proportion to the amount of lean muscle mass you have.
 We often become less active and lose lean muscle mass.
 And the result is that body fat won’t move, no matter what you do.

 In recent years, intermittent fasting has gained popularity due to its many health advantages and the fact that it does not limit your meal choices.
-Research suggests it also helps lower blood sugar levels, protect muscle tissue, and boost mood.
+Research suggests it also helps lower blood sugar levels, protect muscle tissue, and boost mood and prevent mood swings.
 It helps protect against specific problems of the muscles, nerves, and joints afflicting women over 50.

 How do Hormones work in Women Over The Age Of 50?

 To successfully engage in intermittent fasting, often known as IF, you need to restrict your eating to a specific time frame each day.
 You have access to various incarnations of IF; you may choose whichever best suits your needs.
 First, you should decide which type of IF is most compatible with your way of life and consult with the primary care physician you see often.